Basic Dental Care (cont.)

 - Because too much fluoride can be toxic and can stain a child's teeth, ask your doctor or dentist if it's okay to use fluoride toothpaste.
 Brush and floss your child's teeth for the first few years, until your child can do it alone (usually at about age 3).
 Teach your child not to swallow the toothpaste.

 - Your child can learn how to brush his or her own teeth at about age 3.
 Children should be brushing their own teeth morning and night by age 4, although you should supervise and check for proper cleaning.

 - Give your child a small, soft toothbrush, and apply fluoridated toothpaste in an amount about the size of a small green pea.
-Encourage your child to watch you and older siblings brush teeth.
+Encourage your child to watch you brush your teeth at a proper angle, so he or she knows how to brush the right way.
 A good teaching method is to have your child brush in the morning and you brush at night until your child masters the skill.